Kristina Đukić: Internet career

 Kika had received national attention after being involved in an online drama with Baka Prase, a Serbian YouTuber, in 2019.
-Both of them had also argued in a television show which was aired on Prva.
-Shortly after, Kika became a target of cyberbullying by Baka Prase and his followers, which allegedly worsened her mental health.
+The two had also argued on a television show which aired on Prva; thereafter Kika became a target of cyberbullying by Baka Prase and his followers, which allegedly negatively impacted her mental health.

 Personal life

 Kika was born on 25 July 2000 in Belgrade, where she finished primary school.
-She enrolled in an engineering class in the Belgrade Trade School.
+She enrolled in an engineering class in the Belgrade Trade School, but switched to a trading school.
 Kika was offered to take part in the Sinđelići television series, although she declined the offer; she later stated that "rejecting the role was the worst move in my career".

 Death

 On 9 December 2021, it was revealed to the public that Kika had died the previous day.
-Although not revealed at first, the police confirmed that her body was found around 11:40 pm in her apartment, including medication, which raised suspicion that she committed suicide.
+Although not revealed at first, the police confirmed that her body was found around 11:40 pm in her apartment, including medication, which raised suspicion that she died by suicide.
 Her funeral was held on 14 December.
 In July 2022, the Public Court had concluded that her death was caused by an overdose of MDMA and bromazepam.
 In a 23 July video, Kika's mother had claimed that Kika was murdered.
 She had also noted that Kika's farewell letter was written by an unknown person at her computer a day after her death.
 Baka Prase had later published a video in which he agreed with Kika's mother and stated a similar theory regarding her death.

 Due to her involvement in the drama that took place in 2019, Baka Prase was subsequently detained and sent to questioning.
 He was later released on the same day.
-Due to her death, Baka Prase moved temporarily to the Netherlands.
 The Independent Association of Journalists of Serbia (NUNS) had strongly condemned the "shameful reporting about the person who committed suicide" and stated that many media tabloids allegedly violated the Code of Journalists of Serbia.